ashley-ferreira/ashley-ferreira.github.io/_pages/cv.md

 <img src="../../images/CERN_work2.jpg" alt="Image 3" style="max-width: 47%; display: inline-block;">
 <img src="../../images/CERN_work3.jpeg" alt="Image 4" style="max-width: 47%; display: inline-block;">

+### University of Waterloo - 1.6 years

+* Residence Don @ Residence University College (01/2022 - 04/2023)

+* Climbing Wall Staff @ Athletics (01/2022 - 04/2022)

+* Residence Ambassador @ Camopus Housing (09/2018 - 04/2019)

 ### Notes

 Most of this work experience was gained through the University of Waterloo co-op program, where we would alternate between school and work for our entire degree.
 This also included a 4-month work experience as a **Robotics & Space Operations Intern @ MDA**.
 You can learn more about my co-op work experiences through an [article](https://uwaterloo.ca/co-operative-education/blog/post/co-op-time-try-things) the University of Waterloo co-op prgram wrote about me.
+I then also worked for my University directly during most of my in-person school terms.

 ## Volunteer Experience